soyuka/doc/getting-started/api.md

 You can also use API Platform in any existing Symfony application.

 While API Platform is perfectly integrated with Symfony, keep in mind that it's basically a set of standalone PHP components.
-You can also use those components in plain PHP (without framework) as well as with other frameworks.
+You can also use those components in raw PHP (without framework) as well as with other frameworks.

 The skeleton comes with a demonstration bookstore API.
 You can play with it by running the following commands: